bieli/GraphAllegro5PortPascal/README.md

 - [Allegro5 Pascal wrapper](https://github.com/niuniomartinez/allegro-pas)

 ## TODO List
+- [X] add first impl. and example program for DetectGraph and InitGraph procedures/functions
-- [ ] add impl. for typical graphics primitives like Line, Bar, Ract and others
+- [ ] - [ ] add impl. for typical graphics primitives like Line, Bar, Ract and others
 - [ ] create and test CI for FPC example compiling
 - [ ] add all graphics primitives demos in example program
 - [ ] create instruction how to port any older program written in Turbo/Borland Pascal and Graph library